Atmospheric Sciences (AtSc)

 ATSC 494.
 Special Studies in Meteorology.
 1-4 Credits.

 Designed for those students who wish to pursue advanced topics in meteorology on an individual basis.
 May be repeated with change of subject matter to a maximum of four credit hours.
-Prerequisites: Upper division status and consent of the instructor.
+Prerequisite: Upper division status and consent of the instructor.
 Repeatable to 4.00 credits.
 F,S,SS.

 ATSC 497.
 Internship.
 1-8 Credits.